SAP-samples/connecting-systems-services-integration-suite-codejam/running-locally-prerequisites.md

 ## Local Services

-// TODO: Instructions on how to run the services locally
+You can find detailed instructions on how to run the services locally on each repositories' overview page:
+- SAP S/4HANA Cloud Business Partner mock server: https://hub.docker.com/r/ajmaradiaga/s4-mock-server
+- Business Partner Dependants mock service: https://hub.docker.com/r/ajmaradiaga/businesspartner-dependants-mock-server

+> The repositories also contain instructions on deploying the containers to the SAP BTP, Kyma runtime environment.